 Dyson has always produced high-end vacuums – much to the dismay of people who wanted a cheaper option.
 It seems the company’s latest strategy of focusing on cordless vacuums has been successful though.

 Considering the advantages of cordless vacs, it’s not surprising they have become so popular.
 With lightweight designs and no cord, they are much easier to move around the home.
-Battery cleaners also tend to be more manoeuvrable – which is great for cleaning in tight spaces.
+Battery cleaners also tend to be more manoeuvrable – which is great for cleaning in tight spaces (although they aren’t the right choice for everyone.)

 Despite its reputation as an innovator, Dyson was far from the first company to make a popular cordless vacuum though.
 One of the first successful models was actually made by GTech – a company founded by ex-Dyson employees.